abhishekdhingra/Gumtree/README.md

 ### Framework design features:
 1. The framework will execute the automated tests in parellel defined in multiple feature files.
-2. The automated tests runusing chrome browser only.
-But code is structured to include other browsers if required later on.
+2. The automated tests runu sing chrome browser only.
+But code is structured to include other browsers if required.
 3. The application url, selenium wait time and browser type is configured in the App.config file.

 ### Executing Using Visual Studio